hearbenchmark/hear-eval-kit/README.md

 * computing audio embeddings
 * learning a shallow fully-connected predictor
 The first step's speed depends upon a variety of factors.
-The second step step's speed is relatively similar between models.
+The second step's speed is relatively similar between models.
-Models with larger embeddings scale sub-linearly in training time (because of GPU optimizations) and linearly in hop-size (for event-based prediction tasks).
-The main hyperparameters controlling downstream training time are the maximum number of epochs and number of grid points for grid search.

 If you have any questions or comments:
 * File an [issue](github.com/neuralaudio/hear-eval-kit/issues).